 Like many other global software companies, Baltsoft is in the process of rolling out its company-wide GDPR compliance program starting on May 25, 2018.
 Baltsoft appreciates that its customers have requirements under the GDPR, which are directly impacted by their use of Baltsoft’s products and services, and Baltsoft is committed to helping its customers fulfill their requirements under the GDPR and local law.

-Frequently Asked Questions about GDPR Compliance1
+Frequently Asked Questions 1

 UAB Baltsoft (the "Company") prepare this document to help you clarify some common confusions around the General Data Protection Regulation ("GDPR").
 The Company recognizes the importance of the evolving legal and regulatory landscape around information security and data privacy and remains firmly committed to GDPR readiness.